-California fires raging as red flag warnings spread across the West
+Canadian wildfires force 14,000 to evacuate as California fires rage

 In the hot, dry conditions over the weekend, thousands of Californians evacuated homes at risk from wildfires.

 One of the most dangerous is the Whittier Fire in Santa Barbara County in coastal Southern California -- which threatened the children at the summer camp.
-The blaze also has forced about 3,500 people to leave their homes, Santa Barbara County Sheriff Bill Brown said Sunday.

 One of the campers, Amayah Madere, told CNN affiliate KCBS she was swimming in the pool when a counselor told her to get out of the water and change clothes in a hurry.
 Campers were escorted to a dining hall to wait while firefighters battled flames around them, she said.